-"Sanction" means any sanction that the ITTF Tribunal hearing panel has the right to impose in accordance with 6.7; and

-"Violation" means a violation of these Rules as set out in 6.9.2.
+"Sanction" means any sanction that the ITTF Tribunal has the right to impose; and "Violation" means a violation of these Rules.

 7 ANTI-HARASSMENT POLICY AND PROCEDURES

 As an international body, the ITTF brings together members from different cultures, backgrounds and experiences.
 Harassment is perceived differently in different cultures.
 However, the ITTF is committed to providing a safe and supportive environment based on respect and members must be sensitive to the different cultures and behavioural norms that make up the ITTF community.